USGS-WiM/Bruce-Bot-3000/README.md

 If you want this function to run at certain times, it's helpful to use AWS CloudWatch.
 Go to https://console.aws.amazon.com/cloudwatch/home and under 'Events', create a New Rule.
 Select the 'Schedule' radio button, and click 'Add target', and select your lambda function.
 Under the scheduler, you can choose to run the function at a fixed rate, or enter a CRON expression.
 (For example, the CRON expression to run the script every weekday at 8:00AM is '0 14 ? * MON-FRI *').
-At this new Event and presto, your lambda function will run at the scheduled times.
+Add this new Event and presto, your lambda function will run at the scheduled times.

 ## Authors